Ticknor and Fields

 Ticknor and Fields was an American publishing company based in Boston, Massachusetts.
-Founded as a bookstore in 1832, the business would publish many 19th century American authors including Ralph Waldo Emerson, Nathaniel Hawthorne, Henry James, Henry Wadsworth Longfellow, Harriet Beecher Stowe, Henry David Thoreau, and Mark Twain.
+Founded as a bookstore in 1832, the business published many 19th-century American authors, including Ralph Waldo Emerson, Nathaniel Hawthorne, Henry James, Henry Wadsworth Longfellow, Harriet Beecher Stowe, Henry David Thoreau, and Mark Twain.
 It also became an early publisher of The Atlantic Monthly and North American Review.

 The firm was named after founder William Davis Ticknor and apprentice James T. Fields, although the names of additional business partners would come and go, notably that of James R. Osgood in the firm's later years.
 Financial problems led Osgood to merge the company with the publishing firm of Henry Oscar Houghton in 1878, forming a precursor to the modern publisher Houghton Mifflin Harcourt.

 Houghton Mifflin revived the Ticknor and Fields name as an imprint from 1979 to 1989.

 Company history

 Early years

 In 1832 William Davis Ticknor and John Allen began a small bookselling business called Ticknor and Allen which operated out of the Old Corner Bookstore located on Washington and School streets in Boston, Massachusetts.
 The space had previously been used by publishers Carter & Hendee, who hired a teenaged James T. Fields as an apprentice.
 When Ticknor and Allen began their business, Fields joined them.
 A year later, Allen withdrew from the firm, and Ticknor continued business under William D. Ticknor and Company.
 When John Reed and Fields became partners in 1845, the imprint was changed to Ticknor, Reed, and Fields.
 Reed retired in 1854 and the imprint was renamed as Ticknor and Fields, which became well known.

 During these years the firm purchased and printed the Atlantic Monthly and the North American Review.
 Also in 1842 Ticknor became the first American publisher to pay foreign writers for their works, beginning with a check to Alfred Tennyson.
 These were prosperous years for the firm, and they compiled an impressive list of authors, Horatio Alger, Lydia Maria Child, Charles Dickens, Ralph Waldo Emerson, Nathaniel Hawthorne, Oliver Wendell Holmes, Henry Wadsworth Longfellow, James Russell Lowell, Harriet Beecher Stowe, Alfred Tennyson, Henry David Thoreau, Mark Twain, and John Greenleaf Whittier.
 The Old Corner Bookstore had become the publishing house and meeting place for these authors.
 Many writers visited many times a week; George William Curtis referred to it as "the hub of the Hub", referring to Boston's nickname, and said that it "compelled the world to acknowledge that there was an American literature".

 The success of the firm was largely in part to the perfectly matched but widely varied talents of Ticknor and Fields.
 Ticknor gave his attention to the financial and manufacturing departments while Fields focused on literary relations and social aspects of the business.
 It was also during these years that Ticknor and Fields developed a close relationship with the Riverside Press, founded by Henry Oscar Houghton in 1852.